823984418/const_soft_float/README.md

 # Rust float-point in constant context

-Float-point code is from `compiler_builtins = "0.1.87"` and the code has been rewrite so that make it work in a constant context.
+Floating-point code is from `compiler_builtins = "0.1.87"` and `libm = "0.2.6"`, and has been rewritten for use in a constant context.

-If there is any inconsistent behavior, please open an issues.
+Some fuzzing of operations is performed to ensure correctness of the port, but please open an issue if there is any inconsistent behavior.

-features:
+Features:
 * `no_std`
 * `const_trait_impl`
 * `const_mut_refs`

-work in `stable`:
+On `stable`:
 ```
 const fn const_f32_add(a: f32, b: f32) -> f32 {
     SoftF32(a).add(SoftF32(b)).to_f32()